City Manager’s Office

 Hyun Kim

-Hyun Kim was appointed to serve as the Deputy City Manager in June 2023.
-Hyun oversees the City’s internal services .
+Hyun Kim was appointed to serve as the Deputy City Manager in June 2023 and oversaw the City’s internal services and on June 30, 2025, Hyun began his role as Interim City Manager.

 Hyun is a credentialed International City/County Management Association manager who comes to the City of Tacoma with firsthand knowledge of local government in the Pacific Northwest.